vjekoart/retrovizor/revizor/Readme.md

     * Refactor: split `core.js` and `core.bits.js` to multiple files so they're readable and small.
 2. Define what's part of frontend Revizor when it comes to entry files, e.g. `index.html`, `index.css`, `index.js`
 3. Frontend: remove `buildType` property and stick with `native-library-bundle`
-4. [Not Alpha] Add initial version of SSR for web components
-5. Web frontend DX optimisations
+4. Web frontend DX optimisations
     * Die loudly if expected files are not present, e.g. `src/index.{js|css}`
     * Add timestamps to console outputs
     * Handle file rename during the active `dev` loop